Aphasia: Classical-localizationist approaches

 Recent classification schemes adopting this approach, such as the Boston-Neoclassical Model, also group these classical aphasia subtypes into two larger classes: the nonfluent aphasias (which encompasses Broca's aphasia and transcortical motor aphasia) and the fluent aphasias (which encompasses Wernicke's aphasia, conduction aphasia and transcortical sensory aphasia).
 These schemes also identify several further aphasia subtypes, including: anomic aphasia, which is characterized by a selective difficulty finding the names for things; and global aphasia, where both expression and comprehension of speech are severely compromised.

 Many localizationist approaches also recognize the existence of additional, more "pure" forms of language disorder that may affect only a single language skill.
-For example, in pure alexia, a person may be able to write but not read, and in pure word deafness, they may be able to produce speech and to read, but not understand speech when it is spoken to them.
+For example, in pure alexia, a person may be able to write, but not read, and in pure word deafness, they may be able to produce speech and to read, but not understand speech when it is spoken to them.

 Cognitive neuropsychological approaches

-Although localizationist approaches provide a useful way of classifying the different patterns of language difficulty into broad groups, one problem is that a sizeable number of individuals do not fit neatly into one category or another.
-Another problem is that the categories, particularly the major ones such as Broca's and Wernicke's aphasia, still remain quite broad.
+Although localizationist approaches provide a useful way of classifying the different patterns of language difficulty into broad groups, one problem is that most individuals do not fit neatly into one category or another.
+Another problem is that the categories, particularly the major ones such as Broca's and Wernicke's aphasia, still remain quite broad and do not meaningfully reflect a person's difficulties.
 Consequently, even amongst those who meet the criteria for classification into a subtype, there can be enormous variability in the types of difficulties they experience.

 Instead of categorizing every individual into a specific subtype, cognitive neuropsychological approaches aim to identify the key language skills or "modules" that are not functioning properly in each individual.
 A person could potentially have difficulty with just one module, or with a number of modules.
 This type of approach requires a framework or theory as to what skills/modules are needed to perform different kinds of language tasks.
 For example, the model of Max Coltheart identifies a module that recognizes phonemes as they are spoken, which is essential for any task involving recognition of words.
 Similarly, there is a module that stores phonemes that the person is planning to produce in speech, and this module is critical for any task involving the production of long words or long strings of speech.
 Once a theoretical framework has been established, the functioning of each module can then be assessed using a specific test or set of tests.
 In the clinical setting, use of this model usually involves conducting a battery of assessments, each of which tests one or a number of these modules.
 Once a diagnosis is reached as to the skills/modules where the most significant impairment lies, therapy can proceed to treat these skills.